mobiosolutions/laravel-rest-api-with-passport/README.md

         }
     }

- Add below code to your Blog model file.
+ Update below code to your Blog model file.

     <?php